United States Classic Racing Association

-The United States Classic Racing Association (USCRA) is an organization that organizes and promotes vintage motorcycle racing events, primarily road racing.
-The USCRA typically runs four racing events per year of one to three days each.
-Most road racing events are held at the New Hampshire Motor Speedway in Loudon, New Hampshire.
-Since 2014 a race has been held in September at the New Jersey Motorsports Park in Millville, NJ.
+The United States Classic Racing Association LLC (USCRA) is the oldest vintage motorcycle racing organization in North America.
+The club organizes and promotes vintage motorcycle racing events, primarily road racing.

-There also two Motogiro events, Moto Giro East in the spring and Motogiro USA in the fall.
+The USCRA typically runs five racing events per year of one to three days each.
+Road racing events are held at New Hampshire Motor Speedway in Loudon, New Hampshire, Thompson Speedway Motorsports Park in Thompson, Connecticut and Canaan Motor Club in Canaan, New Hampshire.

-Another annual event is the Pewter Run, a road ride for antique motorcycles manufactured between 1900 and 1950.
+The club also promotes the Tower Hill Climb held during the annual Laconia Motorcycle Week in Laconia, New Hampshire.